MicrosoftDocs/win32/desktop-src/WsdApi/path.md

 ---
-Description: 'Specifies the location and filename of a WSDL file.
-The path may be an absolute or relative path to the file, but must not be an URL.' ms.assetid: '5bf666d3-6f13-4607-a83a-ec71f40f00e6'
+Description: Specifies the location and filename of a WSDL file.
+The path may be an absolute or relative path to the file, but must not be an URL. ms.assetid: 5bf666d3-6f13-4607-a83a-ec71f40f00e6
 title: path element
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # path element